fertlopus/AdaptiveANC/discovery/designdoc/System_Design.md

 **Functional Requirements**:

 1. _Real-Time Processing_: The system and application must employ machine learning (more specifically deep learning) models offline  to predict and generate a counteractive noise signal in **near real-time**.
-2. _User Interface_: A user-friendly interface on the mobile application allowing users to activate/deactivate the ANC, adjust settings, add specification, data and provide feedback.
+2. _User Interface_: A user-friendly interface on the mobile application allowing users to activate/deactivate the AANC, adjust settings, add specification, data and provide feedback.
 3. _Connection Stability_: Seamless integration with car's audio systems, ensuring no intermittent disconnections or performance drops.
 4. _Multi-Environment Adaptability_: Effective noise cancellation in a variety of scenarios - from busting city traffic to highway drives.
 5. _Interoperability_: Ensure compatibility with a wide range of car audio systems without requiring special modifications.
-6. _Offline Mode_: The system must perform noise cancellation operations entirely on the user's device without relying on external servers or an active internet connection.
+6. _Offline Mode_: The system must be resistant to a long absence of Internet connection and perform noise cancellation operations entirely on the user's device without relying on external servers or an active internet connection.
-7. _Data Collection_: Incorporate a mechanism allowing users to voluntarily share recorded audio samples in situations where noise cancellation was not effective, ensuring full user concent and privacy.
+7. _Data Collection_: Incorporate a mechanism allowing users to voluntarily share recorded audio samples in situations where noise cancellation was not effective.
 Automating this process.
+8. _Data Privacy_: No personal user data should be stored or transmitted.

 **Non-Functional/Technical Requirements:**